emory-cs-infovis-master/scrollytelling/README.md

 The only downside of this is that when we are changing the colour of the bars when we highlight them this hover effect will look strange because we will be changing it back to grey when we hover.
 One potential solution to this is to define new classes for the coloured bars such that they have their own hover colours associated.
 Another solution would be to define the hover behaviour in the javascript and utilise the mouseover and mouseout event listeners to dynamically change the style of the bars.

-Keyframes if you have finished the tutorial correctly
+*As a sanity check, you should have the following behavior in your keyframes if you have finished the tutorial correctly:*

 1. Verse 1 all lines highlighted, rose bar chart displayed
 2. Verse 2 all lines highlighted, violet bar chart displayed